What is a machine? – 3 idiots machine definition breakdown

 • Pulley

-This was a short and fun kind of post just to make sure that all of the 3 idiots movie lovers can now breakdown this definition the next time they watch the movie!
+This was a short and fun kind of post explaining the famous 3 idiots machine definition, just to make sure that all of the 3 idiots movie lovers can now break down this definition the next time they watch the movie!
 My aim was to explain this thing in the simplest way possible.

 Keep Learning!

-We all have seen engine oil can somewhere, and most commonly at the mechanics shop.
-How you ever wondered about what’s this 5W-30 written on it ?
-Well, that’s what we are going to find out through this article
+We all have seen engine oil somewhere or other, and most commonly at the mechanic’s shop.
+Have you ever wondered what this 5W-30 is written on?
+Well, that’s what we are going to find out through this article.

-• Layer 3 moves at a faster speed (v+dv) than 2.
-Hence, viscous force on lower layer of 3 acts in such a way that it gets slowed down.
+• Layer 3 moves at a faster speed (v+dv) than Layer 2.
+Hence, the viscous force on the lower layer of 3 acts in such a way that it gets slowed down.

-• Layer 1 moves at slower speed (v-dv) than 2.
-Hence, viscous force on upper layer of 1 acts in such a way that it gets faster.
+• Layer 1 moves at a slower speed (v-dv) than Layer 2.
+Hence, the viscous force on the upper layer of 1 acts in such a way that it gets faster.

 This fluid property of trying to keep and move the fluid ‘together’ is known as Viscosity.

-The thing which separates the low viscous fluid from the highly viscous fluid is the amount of ‘strictness’ that the fluid shows for keeping them together.
+The thing that separates the low viscous fluid from the highly viscous fluid is the amount of ‘strictness’ that the fluid shows for keeping them together.

 Honey